FSUdigitalmedia/first-sound-assignment-brennabrash/README.md

-# VCV Rack Project Template
+# My First Two VCV Rack Tests

 ## How to Submit This Assignment